Over 100 years of shipping history

 CSL acquires the belted self-unloader business of Norwegian shipper Jebsens’ to service existing European customers and to expand its world-wide network.
 CSL creates a new subsidiary, CSL Europe, to manage the business and establishes offices in the UK and Norway.

-• 2012
+2012

 CSL INTRODUCES THE TRILLIUM CLASS

+CSL welcomes the arrival of its first new Trillium Class vessels – the Baie St. Paul, a self-unloading Laker operating in the Great Lakes-St-Lawrence Seaway, and the Rt.
+Hon.
+Paul E. Martin, a self-unloading Panamax vessel.
+The Baie St. Paul, the first new self-unloading laker to be introduced into the Lakes since 1985, receives the International Bulk Journal’s 2012 Bulk Ship of the Year Award and is selected by the Royal Institution of Naval Architects as a Significant Ship of 2012.
 Moreover Canada Steamship Lines and its Trillium Class ships are honoured by the St. Lawrence Economic Development Council with the prestigious 2012 St. Lawrence Award.
 CSL converts the CSL Sams, a self-unloader, into a gravity transhipment shuttle vessel to serve Arrium’s iron ore operation in Whyalla, Australia.
-The vessel is renamed the CSL Whyalla .
+The vessel is renamed the CSL Whyalla.
 CSL orders two new gearless bulk vessels to serve the Great Lakes market.
 The two vessels are under construction at the Yangfan Shipyard in Zhejiang Province, China, and will enter service in the spring of 2014.

 Rt.
 Hon.
-Paul E. Martin arriving in Port Sechelt, British Columbia.
+Paul E. Martin arriving in Port Sechelt, British Columbia

-• 2013
+2013

 CSL BREAKS INTO THE AFRICAN MARKET